Txindy/SDE_Game_Git/README.md

 Assigning Slots To Equipment Slot

-Equip Weapon on Slot
+Equip Weapon on Slot and char

+Finished System

 ###Working on###

-troubleshoot and finish intentory/equip System
+Squashing 1 Bug